23rdPro/epl/README.md

 # epl API

-This is an open source Premier League API client, designed to retrieve player statistics, fixtures, tables, and results from the Premier League.
-Built with Django, BeautifulSoup, FastApi, and Pydantic, the API scrapes data directly from the Premier League website, and parses it into json.
+Designed to retrieve player statistics, fixtures, tables, and results from the Premier League web app.

+Technologies:

+Django: A Python web framework for building the API's backend.
+BeautifulSoup: A Python library for parsing HTML and XML documents.
+FastAPI: A modern, high-performance Python web framework for building APIs.
+Pydantic: A data validation and serialization library for Python.